 Grades Affecting Graduation

 If a student appeals a grade where the outcome of the appeal could affect the student’s ability to graduate, all parties agree to handle the appeal in the most expedient manner possible, all time frames above notwithstanding.

 The sections below describe the process for appealing a grade.
-See the diagram at the end of this document for a visual representation of this multi-phase process.

 Phase 1: Informal Resolution

 The purpose of Phase 1 is for the faculty member and the student to resolve the disagreement following and documenting these steps:

 - Step 1: The student must contact the faculty member within ten (10) days from when the final class grade is due (Registrar’s deadline for final grades) with a written request to the faculty email account identified in the course documents for a review/accounting of the grade.
 (Students in short-term classes that end before the scheduled end of the semester are encouraged to check their grades on-line within ten (10) days of the end of the course.)